dylanjones784/Markdown-Guide/BestPractiseGuide.md

 - Logs stored locally, following no format.

-- Client confusion when a badly formatted request is sent and no meaningful message nor status code is returned.
+- Client confusion when a badly formatted request is sent and no meaningful message / Status Code is returned.

 Developers should follow these patterns when developing their API's exception and error handling: